 Wonderland: Named for the gorgeous trail that circles Mt.
 Rainier, Wonderland is our version of the classic mountain tomme.
 A simple but delicious cheese with a nutty paste and fruity notes.
-We primarily use our rich Nigerian Dwarf milk (blended with a little La Mancha) to create a raw cheese that is perfect for snacking with your salami and olives, shaving on your salad or grating over roasted vegetables.
+We use our rich goat milk to create a raw cheese that is perfect for snacking on with salami and olives, shaving on a salad or grating over roasted vegetables.

 Summit: This is our little homage to The Mountain in our backyard.
 Summit is a delicate soft-ripened cheese coated with ash and a fine bloomy rind.
-This cheese is a labor of love and one that we make very limited quantities of.
+This cheese is a labor of love and one that we make in very limited quantities.

 We live 25 miles due west of Mount Rainier.
-We’re in the foothills, and when “the mountain’s” out, we’re looking right at it.
-Because it is such a focal point in our lives, we’ve named all our cheeses after that beautiful volcano.
+We’re in the foothills, and when “the mountain’s out", we’re looking right at it.
+Because it is such a focal point in our lives, we’ve named a majority of our cheeses after that beautiful volcano.